Ravangla

 Rabong or Ravangla is a small town with an elevation of 8000 feet located, near Namchi City in the Namchi district of the Indian state of Sikkim.
 It is connected by state highway to other major towns in the state and lies between Namchi, Pelling and Gangtok.
 It is the starting point for the trek to Maenam Wildlife Sanctuary.
 It is approximately 65 km from the state capital, Gangtok, and 120 km from Siliguri, West Bengal.
 The name is derived from the Sikkimese language.
 ‘Ra’ means wild sheep, 'vong' translates to a rearing place, and ‘la’ means a pass.

 Geography

 Mt.
 Kanchenjunga, Mt.
 Pandim, Mt.
 Siniolchu, Mt.
 Kabru are some of the major peaks visible from Ravangla.

 Flora

-Upper parts of Ravangla sometimes experience snowfall during winter.
+The upper parts of Ravangla sometimes experience snowfall during winters.
 During the months of April–May, the area is surrounded by many flowers including orchids and rhododendrons.